raspiblitz/raspiblitz/README.md

 ##### Download Bitcoin Whitepaper

 Extract the original Bitcoin Whitepaper as PDF directly from the blockchain of your node.

-##### Bitcoinminds.org local on RaspiBlitz

-make the BitcoinMinds.org educational link collection locally available on your RaspiBlitz.

 ##### RTL Webinterface